Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Mount Barker Surrounds has eight active public transport stops operating within its boundaries.
-These stops serve a mix of bus routes, with three individual routes in total providing 45 weekly passenger trips.
-The accessibility of these services is limited, with residents typically located 4147 meters away from the nearest stop.
+Analysis shows eight active public transport stops in Mount Barker Surrounds, offering mixed bus services.
+These stops are served by three routes, collectively making 45 weekly passenger trips.
+Transport accessibility is limited, with residents typically located 4147 meters from the nearest stop.

-On average, there are six trips per day across all routes, which equates to approximately five weekly trips per individual stop.
+Service frequency averages six trips per day across all routes, equating to about five weekly trips per individual stop.

 Frequently Asked Questions - Transport